Mamiglia/Reddit-Wallpaper/README.md

 ##### Reddit-Wallpaper is tool to download and automatically set a random wallpaper from subreddits.
 Bored by your old static wallpaper?
 Want to see something new?
 Well boyo this is the right place for you.
 This magnificent tool automatically downloads and sets up a wallpaper from the website reddit!
-It allows you to decide the period of time after you get bored by a wallpaper and changes it, and you won't need to move a single muscle
+It allows you to decide the period of time after you get bored by a wallpaper and changes it, and you won't need to move a single muscle.
-Best thing of all, it applies wallpapers using a non-repetitive pattern - meaning that it's unlikely that you will ever see the same wallpaper twice
+Best thing of all, it applies wallpapers using a non-repetitive pattern - meaning that it's unlikely that you will ever see the same wallpaper twice.
 And it has so many more settings to customize!

 Work in progress!
 But it does work and is stable!